Red Hen Publications

 Another indication of some kind of personal history is the fact that Draco starts spitting slurs at the whole Weasley tribe the minute he lays eyes on Ron on the Hogwarts express all the way back in PS/SS, which by the internal timeline of the series took place in 1991.
 That had to come from somewhere.

 We have absolutely no reason to suppose that the Burrow is located anywhere that the Malfoys would be required to have any interaction with the Weasleys, so it is unlikely that Draco had ever seen Ron before.
-And, now that we know that Arthur was one of only three brothers (and no sisters), the contempt for the Weasley’s large family had to have been deliberately aimed at Arthur’s family rather than that of his parents’.
+And, now that we know that Arthur was one of only three brothers (and no sisters), the contempt for the Weasley’s overly large family had to have been deliberately aimed at Arthur’s family rather than that of his parents’.

 Draco has clearly been sent off to school well-primed with overheard fulminations regarding penniless redheads who breed like rabbits from his father (who he clearly idolizes).
 One glance at shabby, red-headed Ron is enough to identify him as the “hereditary enemy”.

-According to Pharnabazus’s theories related to the underlying patronage networks which underpin the wizarding world, [http://www.livejournal.com/users/pharnabazus/715.html] there may be an indirect indication that if the Malfoys and Barty Crouch Sr cut some kind of a deal in the aftermath of VoldWar I. Now that Crouch has been shunted to one side in the course of a rotation of Department Heads, he is no longer able to hold up his end of the agreement, with the result that Ministry raids are now affecting wizards dependent on Malfoy’s sponsorship.
+According to Pharnabazus’s theories related to the underlying patronage networks which underpin the wizarding world, [http://www.livejournal.com/users/pharnabazus/715.html] there may be an indirect indication that the Malfoys and Barty Crouch Sr cut some kind of a deal in the aftermath of VoldWar I. Now that Crouch has been shunted to one side in the course of a rotation of Department Heads, he is no longer able to hold up his end of the agreement, with the result that Ministry raids are now affecting wizards dependent on Malfoy’s sponsorship.

 Indeed, Malfoy himself appears to have been subjected to at least one raid by the opening of CoS and Arthur Weasley’s position as the Head of a Division (however minor) of the Department of Magical Law Enforcement is of a sort which might well have required that he take part in it.
 The possibility of a widespread personnel rotation inside the Ministry attendant upon Fudge’s accession to the post of Minister of Magic in 1990 would certainly fit this reading.